benjamin-ackerman/ME_transportability/simulation/README.md

 # Simulation Code for "Transportability of Outcome Measurement Error Models: from Validation Studies to Intervention Trials"

-This repo contains all of the necessary code to run the simulations in my thesis paper on improving the transportability of measurement error structures using external validation data.
+This repo contains all of the necessary code to run the simulations for the manuscript titled "Transportability of Outcome Measurement Error Models: from Validation Studies to Intervention Trials."
+The code is set up to run on a remote cluster (originally run on the JHPCE cluster at Johns Hopkins).

 ### Setup

-Before running the simulations on the JHPCE cluster, make sure you have all of the files from this repo's `code/` directory in this `simulation/` folder, along with the following sub-directories set up:
+Before running the simulations on the cluster, make sure you have all of the files from this repo's `code/` directory in this `simulation/` folder, along with the following sub-directories set up:

 - `pop_data/` (for the created population data files)
 - `sim_results/` (for the created simulation results)